-This goes for a lot of unknown brands, but a lot of well known ones as well.
-In the lower ranks of guitar brands, we find Agile.
-This company offers some of the most affordable guitars that you can get, with a reasonable performance.
+If you don’t need all the bells and whistles, Agile guitars offers some of the most affordable electric guitars that you can get, with a reasonable performance.
 If you are wondering which ones are worth looking at, you are at the right place.

-Today we are going to take a look at several Agile guitar models, and try to figure out which one is the best.
+Today we are going to take a look at several Agile electric guitars, and try to figure out which one is the best.

 Which one is the best ?